 Now you have a solid bases upon which to build.
-But you are not through yet!
+But you're not through yet!

 This is the method we are told to use in order to understand the Word.

-Most people have an agenda or a preconceived theory they are trying to prove.
+Most people have an agenda or a preconceived theory they're trying to prove.
 If a person or an organization does not believe in God, they will search the Bible diligently to find everywhere it states or implies that there is no God.
 And do you know what?
 They will find many verses and passages to support such a notion.
-Of course that is rather like a person asking you a bunch of questions hoping to catch some words from your mouth with which to prove you do not exist.
+Of course that's rather like a person asking you a bunch of questions hoping to catch some words from your mouth with which to prove you do not exist.
 But people do just this in order to prove themselves right.

-Second; if you are unable to do the above, do this: Flood your explanation with words.
+Second; if you're unable to do the above, do this: Flood your explanation with words.
 You might be looking at just one word, or one short verse.
 Don't let that deter you.
 You be prepared to write an entire thesis discounting the verse if needs be.
 Use every resource at your disposal, especially the web.
 There will be plenty of people who have worked hard to either discount your verse or prove their own agenda.
 Use long quotes from their works.
-Don't worry that what they are trying to prove is just the opposite of your stance; you pick and choose the sentences from their statement that support your view.
-If you begin to feel a little guilty for butchering someone's statements and making it say something contrary to what was really said; Just remind yourself that Politicians, news reporters, Theologians and Used Car Salesmen do it all the time.
+Don't worry that what they're trying to prove is just the opposite of your stance; you pick and choose the sentences from their statement that support your view.
+If you begin to feel a little guilty for butchering someone's statements and making it say something contrary to what was really said; Just remind yourself that politicians, news reporters, theologians and used car salesmen do it all the time.
 That should relieve your conscience.

 Say that God didn't really mean what He said when He said it.
 Does the thought of such a thing prickle the hairs on the back of your neck?
 It does mine.
 But don't let that stop you.
 Listen to sermons by the top-notch preachers and talk show hosts.
-Pay close attention to your own Pastor, and I'll bet you hear them say God did not mean what He said, and quite often at that.
+Pay close attention to your own pastor, and I'll bet you hear them say God did't mean what He said, and quite often at that.

 Say; "It's ok to lie and bend God's Word.
-God doesn't mind as long as I am sincere.
+God doesn't mind as long as I'm sincere.
 God likes me to do bad things because it makes Him look better and intensifies His Grace toward me.
 I'm a good person at heart.
 God will forgive me anyway."
 Say these words (or add your own), over and over until you've convinced yourself.
-Then when you can say them to your husband, or wife or mother-in-law without flinching or having muscle twitches even while they're calling the booby hatch for a transport car, you will know you have been successful.
+Then when you can say them to your husband, or wife or mother-in-law without flinching or having muscle twitches even while they're calling the booby hatch for a transport car, you will know you've been successful.

 Create a fantasy situation.
-Try attaching your doctrine to Space Travel, or even Time Travel, or an approaching comet, or some Mystery cult, or the Black Hole, or Evolution, or the Big Bang Theory.
-You could even do what the "Lucifer Was An Angel Of Light" proponents do (and who isn't, which shows the success of this technique): find a single tense of a single word in Scripture and through that "Jot" create a marvelous universe with a mighty creation all its own surpassing even the best of Science Fiction novels.
+Try attaching your doctrine to space sravel, or even Time Travel, or an approaching comet, or some mystery cult, or the black hole, or evolution, or the big-bang theory.
+You could even do what the "Lucifer Was An Angel Of Light" proponents do (and who isn't, which shows the success of this technique): find a single tense of a single word in Scripture and through that "jot" create a marvelous universe with a mighty creation all its own surpassing even the best of Science Fiction novels.

 The prophets of the O.T. found this to be so.
 When the king asked for advice from God, and received God's Words that were contrary to what they wanted to hear, the prophet was imprisoned and beheaded.